StarRocks/starrocks/docs/faq/loading/Routine_load_faq.md

 ## What do I do if the result of SHOW ROUTINE LOAD shows that the load job is in the `CANCELLED` state?

-  **Cause analysis:** The load task encountered an exception during loading, such as the table deleted.
+  **Cause analysis:** The load job encountered an exception during loading, such as the table deleted.

   **Solution:** When troubleshooting and fixing the issue, you can refer to the error messages in the fields `ReasonOfStateChanged` and `ErrorLogUrls`.
 However, after fixing the issue, you cannot resume the cancelled load job.